The Best Fall Drink Pumpkin Hot Chocolate

 Granulated sugar

-Sweetens to taste; start light and adjust, since the toppings add sweetness too.
+This sweetens to taste; first start light and adjust, since the toppings add sweetness too.

 Unsweetened cocoa powder